Betty Irene Moore Fellowship fast facts

 Applicants must have a permanent, career position at an eligible institution.
 This is because the organization must attest to supporting the fellow’s career over time.

-Candidates must have a PhD awarded between 2010-2015.
+Candidates must have a Ph.D. awarded between 2014-2019 to be considered for the 2024 cohort.
 Exceptions may be made for candidates who describe a leave situation, such as maternity or family leave, that impacted their career trajectories.
 Please contact the national program office at HS-NurseLeaderFellows@ucdavis.edu to discuss an exception.

 Applicants do not need an active R.N. license.

-You are eligible if you already have or end up receiving a career development K award.
+Applicants are eligible if they already have or end up receiving a career development K award.

-The national program office can collaborate with you and your dean or executive to clarify what is possible and effective.
-If you already have a K award, please describe in both the project overview and the budget justification how this fellowship complements and fits in with your current award.
+The national program office can collaborate with applicants and their dean, chief nurse executive or chief nursing officer to clarify what is possible and effective.
+If an applicant already has a K award, please describe in both the project overview and the budget justification how this fellowship complements and fits in with the current award.

 Time expectations for the online curriculum and mentorship are approximately 60 hours a year.

 The online curriculum and mentorship expectations are approximately 60 hours throughout the year.
 Within that estimate, at least two hours a month are dedicated to program and mentor meetings.
-In addition, all candidates are required to attend the onsite convocation from July 26-31.
+In addition, all candidates are required to attend the annual onsite convocation.
 The remaining effort is dedicated to the project.

 A 30% effort is required for both the project and professional development; that effort can even be increased.